 If Honey goes missing, we have an easy way for anyone who finds her to bring her home, even without cell phone coverage.
 And you can do it, too!

-If you live or travel in places with spotty cell service, you can easily create your own “lost pet” web page, including information about your rig and itinerary.
-The page can be published privately, so only the person who finds your pet and types in the exact URL will be able to see it.
+If you live, travel, or hike in places with spotty cell service, you can easily create your own “lost pet” web page, including information about your rig and itinerary.
+Head to a coffee shop, or take advantage of your campground’s wireless network to set up the page before your next adventure!
+This page can be published privately, so only the person who finds your pet and types in the exact URL will be able to see it.
 And, if you’re reluctant to post specific personal information online, you can just use the page to inform the person who finds your pet to contact park rangers or local law enforcement, who will get in touch with you.

 This is a sample pet finder page similar to the actual private link I created on my blog, Something Wagging This Way Comes.
 Are you ready to set up one of your own?